• Nothing Found

 4. Be sure to agree on a price before starting your journey.

-Although most taxis in Venice aren’t wheelchair accessible, there is a company called Sage Travelling that specialise in these transfers.
+Although most taxis in Venice isn’t very wheelchair-friendly, there is a company called Sage Travelling that specialise in wheelchair-accessible transfers.
 Their water taxis are fully equipped with a hydraulic lift and fully trained drivers that are able to assist you.
 Up to 6 people and one wheelchair can fit on these boats.
-To book your wheelchair accessible Venice taxi, contact them on +1 281 547 7744 from the USA or +44 20 3540 6155 from the UK.

 Venice taxi safety and complaints

 Although it’s rare, you may come across some problems during your Venice taxi ride.
 If you find your driver has been rude, has overcharged you or that you rode in an unlicensed water taxi, you can report them to the local tourist police by calling +39 041 520 4777 or heading to the station at Calle San Zaccaria, Castello, 4693/A, 30122 Venice.
-If you do need to make a report, try to have your receipt, time and direction of your journey and your driver’s licence number.

 Frequently asked questions